tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

 - Provide example or test data where feasible

 - Address the **SPICE** concerns:
+    - **S**ecurity - For example,

+        >Given the user is authenticated
+        >
+        >And the user does not have permission to view sensitive information
+        >
-    - **S**ecurity - For example,  Given the user is authenticated And the user does not have permission to view sensitive information When the user attempts to access the sensitive information Then the sensitive information should not be displayed to the user
+        >When the user attempts to access the sensitive information
+        > Then the sensitive information should not be displayed to the user
-    - **P**rivacy - For example, [AsyncAPI Consumer](./04-AsyncAPI.md) discard the irrelevant events
+    - **P**rivacy - For example,
+        >Given the [AsyncAPI Consumer](./04-AsyncAPI.md) receives an event of a patient death
+        >
+        >When the patient is not relevant to the Consumer system
+        >
+        >Then any information of the event should be discarded and not persisted or logged
-    - **I**dentity - For example, API Consumer uses MFA to authenticate service users
+    - **I**dentity - For example,
+        >Given the API returns information
+        >
+        >And API consumer display the information in their user application
+        >
+        >And a user is not authenticated
+        >
+        >When the user tries to access the application
+        >
+        >Then the user is redirected to be authenticated with MFA before access is permitted
-    - **C**linical Safety - For example, the Patient immunisation information must be displayed in full regardless the screen resolution
+    - **C**linical Safety - For example,
+        >Given the API returns the Patient immunisation information
+        >
+        >And regardless the viewing user's screen resolution
+        >
+        >When the user views the data containing this immunisation information
+        >
+        >Then the user is aware whether full information is viewed or there is undisplayed content
+    - **E**quity - For example,
+        >Given the API returns data with macrons
+        >
+        >When the user views the data containing macrons
+        >
-    - **E**quity - For example, Given the API returns data with macrons When the user views the data containing macrons Then the macron characters should render properly across all supported devices and platforms
+        >Then the macron characters should render properly across all supported devices and platforms

 - Tests should reflect real life scenarios including edge cases (e.g. long names of patients) and data quality issues (e.g. non-compliant historical data or missing information.